 People have been producing Raki for centuries in Crete, Greece.
-The production of Raki is an ancient practice and involves a unique distillation process that sets it apart from other spirits.
+The production of Raki also known as Tsikoudia is an ancient practice and involves a unique distillation process that sets it apart from other spirits.

 The first step in the distillation process is to create the mash.
-They mashed the grapes, figs, and raisins into a thick paste.
+They mashed the grapes, grape leaves and debris into a thick paste.
 This paste is then placed in an alembic still and heated to a specific temperature.
-The distiller controls this temperature and is important to ensure that the correct boiling point is reached.
+The distiller controls this temperature and is essential to ensure that the correct boiling point is reached.

-They then left the mash to sit in the still for a few hours.
+They then leave the mash to heat in the still for a few hours.
 During this time, the alcohol evaporates and is collected in the condenser.
 This vapour is then collected and cooled to form the Raki.

 The final step of the distillation process is to filter the Raki.
 This is done by passing the spirit through a filtering system to remove any sediment and impurities.
 After this, the Raki is ready to be bottled and enjoyed.